Taguar258/CLIF/docs/basics.md

 ``event = event()``

-The event object saves help messages, events and commands you define.
+The event object saves help messages, events, and commands you define.

-It will then be passed to the console instance wich will collect those information and call the specific definitions of the event object.
+It will then be passed to the console instance which will collect that information and call the specific definitions of the event object.

-Now we create a class wich you can call whatever you want:
+Now we create a class which you can call whatever you want:

 ```python
 class Temp: